productpeel/PEEL-SDK/README.md

 ### Communication with PRODUCTPEEL

-On Android and iPhone, all communication between your apps and PRODUCTPEEL will be made through our Android and IOS libraries.
+On Android and iOS, all communication between your apps and PRODUCTPEEL will be made through our libraries.
+We have one for Android and another library for iOS.

 This paragraph should describe the high level libraries and requirements for communication between PRODUCTPEEL, Android, and iPhone Apps.